 Pollinator Garden Plants are offered to Ocean City property owners who have a protected garden area for the plants so the pollinators can feed and nest.
-The Town of Ocean City begins accepting grant applications in March.
+The Town of Ocean City has closed out the application process 2023; however, please keep an eye on this page for updates on 2024.

 What is a Pollinator Garden?
 The simplest definition of a pollinator garden is a garden that attracts, bees, butterflies, moths, hummingbirds or other creatures that transfer pollen from flower to flower or within flowers.
 Pollinators are in decline mostly due to loss of feeding and nesting habitats.
 Pollution and misuse of chemicals are other causes of their endangerment.